jamal/spritesheet/README.md

 # Installation

 This utility is written in [Go](http://www.golang.org/), so you need to have that installed first.
-Once go is install, simply run
+Once go is install, simply run:

     go get github.com/jamal/spritesheet